 Managing Costs of Prostate Cancer Care Webinar

-ZERO and Monica Bryant of Triage Cancer delivered an educational webinar discussing insurance, disability and financial resources for men diagnosed with prostate cancer.
-Attendees left armed with information to use in discussions with their health care team and or employer about managing the cost of prostate cancer treatment.
+ZERO and Joanna Morales, CEO of Triage Cancer, delivered an educational webinar discussing insurance and financial resources for men diagnosed with prostate cancer.
+Attendees left armed with information to use in discussions with their healthcare team and/or employer about managing the cost of prostate cancer treatment.